asa-davis/SpiceTrader/README.md

     - reduce time for villages to spawn spices
 - Features to Add
     - change leave button to small X in top right
-    - keep pirate villages from spawning right next to merchants/villages
-    - keep merchants from spawning right next to villages
-    - open ship menu when player docks and close when they leave
     - when player clicks buy/sell but can't, display reason
-    - more visual differences between merchant and village menus
     - pirate wandering
     - rate of fire stat
     - send pirates back to base if you dock, dont pause game